 run: sleeper: (pid 32631) 4s

-Our 'sleeper' service will be started by runsvdir when the operating system starts up. (runsvdir itself is typically run from - and supervised reliably by - init.)
+Our sleeper service will be started by runsvdir when the operating system starts up. (runsvdir itself is typically run from - and supervised reliably by - init.)

 Why the symlink?